Jisnoalia-zzc/ESCC/README.md

 Code file name corresponds to the legend title.

-The source Data folder contains the data for plotting.
+The `Source Data` folder contains the data for plotting.